zack-bitcoin/NewsCoin/README.md

-redditcoin
+NEWScoin
 ==========
-a cryptocurrency which supports reddit-style user generated content.
-Each post and comment is a ponzi scheme.
-When you upvote content, you become a partial owner of it.
-Every time content its upvoted, all the owners make money.
+NewsCoin is a cryptocurrency (NEWS) and a decentralized application which supports reddit-style aggregation of user generated content.
+Each post and comment has its own balance.
+When you upvote content, you become a partial owner of it through sending NEWS to it.
+Every time content is upvoted you buy a stake of the post and all the early stakeholders make profit according to their stake and internal order.

 ### Types of transactions
-* mint coins (only one allowed per block, the miner gives it to themselves.)
+* mint NEWS (only one allowed per block, the miner gives it to themselves.)
-* send coins to another user.
+* send NEWS to another user.
 * create post
 * upvote post
 * downvote post